-Accueil » Advice » Phycocyanin, the Blue-Green Pigment of Spirulina
+Accueil » Tips » Phycocyanin, the blue-green pigment of spirulina

-Among the many beneficial foods for our health, spirulina holds a special place.
-Its blue-green pigment, phycocyanin, is behind most of its benefits.
+Among the many foods beneficial to our health, spirulina holds a special place.
+Its blue-green pigment, phycocyanin, is responsible for most of its benefits.

 Updated on